What is the Scholarship For Service (SFS) program?

 What are the student eligibility requirements for me to participate?

-The student must meet all of the following: be a full-time student pursing a bachelor’s, master’s in a cyber security program at an awardee institution, or research-based doctoral student, be a citizen or a lawful permanent resident of the United States; meet criteria for Federal employment; and be able to obtain a security clearance.
+The applicant must meet all of the following: be a full-time EECS student in good standing with a 3.2+ GPA pursing a bachelor’s or master’s degree in the KU School of Engineering with an emphasis in cyber security or a research-based doctoral student; be a citizen or a lawful permanent resident of the United States; meet criteria for Federal employment; and be able to obtain a security clearance.
 Please see www.opm.gov/faqs/topic/employment

 for general FAQ's related to Federal employment.